mrbell/advent_of_code/README.md

 This repository contains my solutions for Advent of Code across the years.
 I have tended to solve using Python, and particularly sticking to native Python without use of any non-standard packages (e.g. I try to avoid using Numpy, although it would make some of the solutions much easier).

 I have created a cli to make it easier to set up input and py files for a new puzzle.
-- You must set the AOC_COOKIE environment variable (copy from your browsers developer console)
+- You must set the AOC_COOKIE environment variable (copy from your browsers developer console) (see e.g. [here](https://github.com/wimglenn/advent-of-code-wim/issues/1) for details on how to get it in the right format)
 - Run `python aoc.py init` to download the input for the current day and create a base .py file
   - You can optionally specify the year and day using the options `-y` and `-d` respectively